-X-ray absorption spectroscopy (XAS) is a very powerful technique to shed light onto the hydration structure of metal cations,41 and in particular to investigate the short-range environment around selected atomic species in condensed matter.
-Due to the broad correlation function toward the large distances and to the finite mean-free path of the photoelectron, the sensitivity of extended X-ray absorption fine structure (EXAFS) is limited to the neighborhood (about 4-5 Å) of the photoabsorber atom.
-Although the experimental characterization of disordered systems over the full range of distances is hampered by the short-range sensitivity, EXAFS has been proved to provide structural information on the first hydration shell of ionic solutions, which is not possible with other experimental techniques.^{6,42-44} The XAS chemical selectivity is of particular interest since it allows one to deal with complex systems (containing a large number of atoms) and with diluted samples.
-For such systems it appears very often that XAS is the only structural tool that can be profitably used.
-Moreover, whereas pair distribution functions can also be obtained by diffraction techniques, EXAFS spectroscopy offers a unique opportunity to determine higher order correlation functions describing the ion-solvent associations that exist in solution.^{42,43,45} Recent investigations carried out on aqueous solutions of 3d metal ions have shown that the EXAFS technique can be used to assess the reliability of structural results obtained from computer simulations.46 The combination of MD simulations and EXAFS spectroscopy is a well known performing "tandem" technique to unravel the structure of ionic solutions, especially for metal cations in a disordered environment.^{6,7,46,47} Reconstruction of the EXAFS signal using computer simulations is generally performed from classical molecular dynamics data.41 To the best of our knowledge, only one Born-Oppenheimer ab initio MD study of liquid $In{100-x}Se_x$ alloys has been reported in the literature48 to reconstruct the EXAFS signal using the multiple-scattering (MS) theory.
+proven to provide structural information on the first hydration shell of ionic solutions, which is not possible with other experimental techniques.
+6,42-44 The XAS chemical selectivity is of particular interest, because it allows one to examine complex systems (those containing a large number of atoms) and diluted samples.
+For such systems, it appears that, very often, XAS is the only structural tool that can be profitably used.
+Moreover, whereas pair distribution functions can also be obtained by diffraction techniques, EXAFS spectroscopy offers a unique opportunity to determine higher-order correlation functions that describe the ion-solvent associations that exist in solution.
+42,43,45 Recent investigations conducted on aqueous solutions of 3d metal ions have shown that the EXAFS technique can be used to assess the reliability of structural results obtained from computer simulations.
+46 The combination of MD simulations and EXAFS spectroscopy is a well-known performing "tandem" technique to unravel the structure of ionic solutions, especially for metal cations in a disordered environment.
+6,7,46,47 Reconstruction of the EXAFS signal using computer simulations is generally performed from classical MD data.41 To the best of our knowledge, only one Born-Oppenheimer ab initio MD study of liquid In{100-x}Se_x alloys has been reported in the literature48 to reconstruct the EXAFS signal using the multiplescattering (MS) theory.

-In the present work we report a direct comparison between Car-Parrinello MD simulations and EXAFS based on the reconstruction of the experimental signal using MS theory.
-To the best of our knowledge this is the first time that such a comparison is made to understand the hydration structure of ions in solution.
+In the present work, we report a direct comparison between Car-Parrinello molecular dynamics (CPMD) simulations and EXAFS, based on the reconstruction of the experimental signal using MS theory.
+To the best of our knowledge, this is the first time that such a comparison is made to understand the hydration structure of ions in solution.
 The EXAFS theoretical signal was calculated using the two-body and three-body distribution functions obtained from CPMD simulations, and it was compared to the experimental data without any fitting procedure.
-This CPMD-EXAFS combined approach has been applied to the study of the Co^{2+} hydration structure to assess the reliability of our computational scheme.
-Understanding cobalt behavior in aqueous solution is an important theoretical question related to its toxicological activity.
-This metal, needed at trace level in organisms for the bio-synthesis of vitamin B12, is a typical polluting agent issued from several industrial processes.
+This CPMD-EXAFS combined approach has been applied to the study of the Co2+ hydration structure to assess the reliability of our computational scheme.
+Understanding cobalt behavior in aqueous solution is an important theoretical question that is related to its toxicological activity.
+This metal, which is needed at trace level in organisms for the bio-synthesis of vitamin B12, is a typical polluting agent issued from several industrial processes.
 It is also an important radioactive contaminating species, especially the 60Co isotope.
-Thus, we have begun combined theoretical and experimental studies of cobalt properties in biological and environmental relevant systems.^{17,49} As a result of our previous theoretical efforts, we have demonstrated the validity of Co2+ pseudo-potential and Car-Parrinello set-up in describing Co-cysteine, Co-Gluthation and Co-water interactions in the gas phase.17 Concerning the Co^{2+} hydration structure, we report here a study aimed at assessing the reliability of Car-Parrinello MD simulations in reproducing EXAFS data for Co^{2+} in liquid water.
-Recent experimental EXAFS studies were performed by some of us.46

-An effective two-body classical Co^{2+} -water potential was developed13 in order to study Co^{2+} solvation.
-Moreover, a QM/MM molecular dynamics study of aqueous Co^{2+} was recently presented by Rode's group, providing another independent benchmark for our study.50
+Thus, we have begun combined theoretical and experimental studies of cobalt properties in biologically and environmentally relevant systems.
+17,49 As a result of our previous theoretical efforts, we have demonstrated the validity of Co2+ pseudo-potential and Car-Parrinello setup in describing Co-cysteine, Co-gluthation and Co-water interactions in the gas phase.
+17 In regard to the Co2+ hydration structure, here, we report a study aimed at assessing the reliability of CPMD simulations in reproducing EXAFS data for Co2+ in liquid water.
+Recent experimental EXAFS studies were performed by some of us.
+46 An effective two-body classical Co2+-water potential was developed13 to study Co2+ solvation.
+Moreover, a quantum mechanics/molecular mechanics (QM/ MM) MD study of aqueous Co2+ was recently presented by Rode's group, which provided another independent benchmark for our study.50